Skip to content

 Burnout happen when people are doing a ton but pretending it’s a normal amount of work.
 Let go of that denial, admit the scope of this moment, and accept the gift it’s about to give you.
 Make your list for real and then come back.
 (Or read ahead now and make your list later… but I hope you eventually try this for real, hands-on, because I want you to succeed.)

 Something has to change.
 This is non-negotiable.
-But you get the only freedom that matters: you get to decide what changes.
+But you do get the kind of freedom that matters: you get to decide what changes.
+What would be easiest to change?

 * Where can you do a worse job at and have it be totally fine?